Coverage of Hepatitis C by Dubai Health Insurance Plans

 - People with tattoos/piercings

-- People with hepatitis C infected sexual partners
+- People with hepatitis C-infected sexual partners

 - Recipients of blood products or medical procedures in facilities with inadequate hygiene practices